 The "Destination Control Field" feature is found under "Source Control" on the Transfer.
 This feature will update a field in the Destination database or table so that this field can be used as a "Source Control" field - to be used to identify which records were updated.

-'Integer', 'BigInteger': We find the Last record (record with highest value in the Destination Control Field) and increment this value by 1.
+- 'Integer', 'BigInteger': We find the Last record (record with the highest value in the Destination Control Field) and increment this value by 1.

 Also in some recent versions the "Destination Control Field" would produce values like 1, 11, 111, 1111 instead of adding numbers.
 This has also been fixed.